defold/doc/docs/en/manuals/font.md

 The `.fontc` file format is also known as a font collection.
 In offline mode, only one font is associated with it.
 When using runtime fonts, you can associate more than one font file (.ttf) with the font collection.

-This allows for using the a font collection when rendering multiple texts in different languages, while also keeping the memory foot print low.
+This allows for using the a font collection when rendering multiple texts in different languages, while also keeping the memory footprint low.
-E.g. loading a collection with the japanese font, then associate that font with the current main font, followed by unloading the japanese font collection.
+E.g. loading a collection with the Japanese font, then associate that font with the current main font, followed by unloading the Japanese font collection.

 ## Creating a font